alljoyn/location/interfaces/org.alljoyn.locationservices/Presence-v1.md

 representing wether the device is present.

   * **entity** -- Entity -- The entity for the device
-  * **present** ---boolean--- Wether the device is present or not.
+  * **present** --- boolean --- Wether the device is present or not.

 #### struct PresenceFilter

 A PresenceFilter is used to query or subscribe to information held in the presence service.
-The filter contains a regular expression to match against the entityDescriptor and a regular expression to match against the entityMac of a PresenceEntity.
+The filter contains Service settings along with selection criteria for specifying entities of interest.

-  * **descriptorParser** --- string --- A regular expression used to match the entityDescriptor of entities
+  * **entityParser** --- Entity --- The entity parser is an entity filed with regular expressions for matching
-  * **macParser** --- string --- A regular expression used to match the entityMac of entities
+  * **entityList** --- a[Entity] --- The entity list is a list of entities for matching

 ## References